open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 </details>

-### Add an image resource
+#### Add an Image Resource (Option 2)

-Alternatively you can add an image as a resource built locally using Docker before.
+Alternatively, you can add an image as a resource built locally using Docker before.
 It will be picked up from the local Docker file system and added to the component archive.

 ```shell
 docker image ls